Home Buying Education

 • Initial escrow funding

-Buyers usually pay most closing costs, though seller credits may sometimes apply
+Buyers typically pay most closing costs, though seller credits or lender credits may be available in some situations.

 • Credit Score Impact